 2018 sees the centenary of the Armistice which ended the first World War.
-To commemorate this historic event the “What Royston Did …” project is working with the Royston and District Museum and Art Gallery to produce an exhbition.
+To commemorate this historic event the “What Royston Did …” project has collaborated with the Royston and District Museum and Art Gallery to produce an exhbition.

 The display honours the fallen and, in extracts taken from letters they wrote to their loved ones at home, they give accounts of the events which they witnessed.

 The exhibition also covers the efforts to support the war made by those who stayed at home, from caring for the wounded who were repatriated to raising funds, from the buildings which were commandeered to support given to refugees.